Andrew Rehfeld

 Andrew Rehfeld (born December 28, 1965) is an American political scientist who is serving as the 10th and current President of Hebrew Union College - Jewish Institute of Religion, where he is also Professor of Political Thought.
-His main research has focused on the concepts and history of Political Representation, exploring how institutional design and reform (of voting, redistricting, and qualifications for office, for example) can strengthen democracy and advance justice.
+His research has focused primarily on the concepts and history of political representation; exploring how institutional design and reform (e.g., of voting, redistricting, and qualifications for office) can strengthen democracy and advance justice.

 Education

-Rehfeld graduated magna cum laude from the University of Rochester in 1989, with a B.A. in Philosophy, and was inducted into Phi Beta Kappa.
-In 1994 he earned an M.P.P. in Public Policy at the Harris School of Public Policy at the University of Chicago.
-He earned his Ph.D. in political sciences also from the University of Chicago in 2000 under the direction of Cass Sunstein, chair, Charles Larmore, and Susan Stokes.
+Rehfeld graduated magna cum laude from the University of Rochester in 1989 with a B.A. in philosophy, and was inducted into Phi Beta Kappa.
+In 1994, he earned a Master of Public Policy at the Harris School of Public Policy at the University of Chicago.
+He earned his Ph.D. in political sciences at the University of Chicago in 2000 under the direction of Cass Sunstein (chair), Charles Larmore, and Susan Stokes.

 Career

-Following his graduation from the University of Rochester in 1989, Rehfeld began an early career in Jewish communal service, working for the Union for Reform Judaism in New Jersey, and serving with Rabbi Leon Morris in Mumbai, India and Eastern Europe as part of the Jewish Service Corps of the American Jewish Joint Distribution Committee.
+Following his graduation from the University of Rochester in 1989, Rehfeld began an early career in Jewish communal service, working for the Union for Reform Judaism in New Jersey, and serving with Rabbi Leon Morris in Mumbai, India, and Eastern Europe as part of the Jewish Service Corps of the American Jewish Joint Distribution Committee.

-From 2001 to 2019, Rehfeld was a member of the faculty at Washington University in St. Louis where he held a primary appointment in the department of political science, and (from 2007 to 2010) served as its director of undergraduate studies.
-He held secondary appointments in Social Thought and Analysis, and in American Studies, and a courtesy appointment in Law.
-He was awarded a Fulbright scholarship in 2011 and has held visiting faculty appointments at the University of Chicago and Libera Università Internazionale degli Studi Sociali "Guido Carli" (LUISS) in Rome.
-In 2002 Rehfeld founded and directed the interdisciplinary workshop on politics, ethics, and society (WPES) at Washington University in St. Louis.
+From 2001 to 2019, Rehfeld was a member of the faculty at Washington University in St. Louis, where he held a primary appointment in the department of political science and (from 2007 to 2010) served as its director of undergraduate studies.
+He held secondary appointments in Social Thought and Analysis, American Studies, and a courtesy appointment in Law.
+He was awarded a Fulbright scholarship in 2011, and has held visiting faculty appointments at the University of Chicago and Libera Università Internazionale degli Studi Sociali "Guido Carli" (LUISS) in Rome.
+In 2002, Rehfeld founded and directed the interdisciplinary workshop on politics, ethics, and society (WPES) at Washington University in St. Louis.

-In 2012 Rehfeld was appointed the 12th President and CEO of the Jewish Federation of St. Louis, serving until 2019.
-He reoriented the institution towards a collaborative, community-development approach, and successfully launched a campaign to rebuild the St. Louis Kaplan Feldman Holocaust Museum.
+In 2012, Rehfeld was appointed the 12th President and CEO of the Jewish Federation of St. Louis, serving until 2019.
+He reoriented the institution toward a collaborative, community-development approach, and successfully launched a campaign to rebuild the St. Louis Kaplan Feldman Holocaust Museum.